-With volatile and unpredictable fuel costs and increased demand for cleaner energy sources, Liquefied Natural Gas (LNG) is fast replacing diesel, propane and waste oil throughout the country.
-LNG is now establishing itself as the low-cost, low-carbon fuel of choice for customers in the long-haul transportation, agricultural, commercial, industrial, asphalt and power markets.
+With volatile and unpredictable fuel costs and increased demand for cleaner energy sources, Liquefied Natural Gas (LNG) is fast replacing diesel, propane and fuel oil throughout the country.
+LNG is now establishing itself as the low-cost, low-carbon fuel of choice for customers in the agricultural, asphalt, commercial, industrial, and utility markets.

 Nevertheless, LNG finds itself the center of a whirl of myths, which target the fuel with an eye on discrediting it in the popular consciousness.
 Like the vast majority of myths however, separating out the truth from the fiction is like removing the wheat from the chaff to discover the true value of a particular statement as it relates to this abundant fuel source.

 LNG has been well known since the first half of the 20th century and been established as a fuel source for everyday commercial use.
 LNG is natural gas that has been purified and liquefied.
 This clear, colorless and odorless liquid consists of approximately 95% methane (CH4) with low concentrations of other hydrocarbons (e.g. ethane, propane and butane) and inert components such as nitrogen.
 As such, it is a clean and affordable fuel, offering stable pricing, high performance and cost savings in every application.
 LNG is also the safest fuel available in the market.

 So… What are the Myths about using LNG?…

 1. LNG is too expensive for our operations

 As fuel prices continue to rise, profitability is being squeezed.
 Managers are increasingly resistant to accepting higher fuel prices, so they must sacrifice margins.
 LNG can help reverse this trend.